shopsys/monorepo-tools/project-base/docs/introduction/installation-guide.md

 DETAIL:  The operating system could not find any locale data for the locale name "cs_CZ.utf8".
 ```

-Some features like sorting products by name in the catalogue require your operating system to support different locales in order to be able to sort by locale-specific rules.
+Some features like sorting products by name in the catalog require your operating system to support different locales in order to be able to sort by locale-specific rules.
 `Shopsys\ShopBundle\DataFixtures\Base\DbCollationsDataFixture` class normalizes the names of locales present in different systems by creating new collations in the database.

 However, if your system does not provide the locales mentioned in `DbCollationsDataFixture` you need to either install additional locales to your system (eg. on Debian Linux this can be done by installing [locales-all](https://packages.debian.org/cs/stable/locales-all) package) or change `DbCollationsDataFixture` to use locales present in your system.